Autumn Splendours: From Lofoten to the Norwegian Fjords/Le Commandant Charcot

 • Butler service

-• A living room with convertible sofa, armchair and sliding courtesy door
+• A lounge with sofa bed, armchair, and sliding courtesy door

-• Two panoramic sliding windows and a porthole
+• Two panoramic sliding doors and rectangular porthole

 • Two pairs of Swarvoski CL Companion 10 x 30 binoculars